anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 spec <https://github.com/opencontainers/runtime-spec>`__.
-This specification includes details on how an implementation (that is, an actual container runtime such as runc) must, for example, configure resource shares and limits (such as CPU, Memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that host.
+This specification includes details on how an implementation (that is, an actual container runtime such as runc) must, for example, configure resource shares and limits (such as CPU, Memory, IOPS) for the containers that Kubernetes (via the kubelet) schedules on that node.
 This is important to ensure that the features and capabilities described in :doc:`ref_model:chapters/chapter05` are supported by this RA and delivered by any downstream Reference Implementations (RIs) to the instance types defined in the RM.